-The Ranger RL-8500 Combination Brake Lathe is intended to resurface disc brake rotors, brake drums and flywheels on passenger cars, light duty and some medium duty trucks.
-Using this lathe for other purposes could result in personal injury and/or equipment damage.
+The Ranger RL-8500 Combination Brake Lathe is intended to resurface disc brake rotors, brake drums and flywheels on passenger cars, medium duty trucks only.
+Using this lathe for other purposes could result in personal injury and/ or equipment damage.